JsBergbau/MiTemperature2/README.md

 Callback related arguments:
   --callback CALLBACK, -call CALLBACK
-                        Pass the path to a program/script that will be called on each new measurement
+                        Pass the path to a program/script that will be called on each new measurement --httpcallback URL, -http URL
+                        Pass the URL to a program/script that will be called on each new measurement
   --name NAME, -n NAME  Give this sensor a name reported to the callback
                         script